Anonymous3-a/goodlib/SECURITY.md

 ## Reporting a Vulnerability

-Just report them in issues I usually will probably find it or maybe a pull request I'm still not too familier with the system GitHub uses
+Just report them in issues, if you can fix it submit a pull request